jwjwyoung/DUPChecker/README.md

 ## What can SLCChecker do:

-Incompatibility of protocol files across versions, which are created using serialization library such as PortocolBuffer and Thrift :
+Incompatibility of protocol files across versions, which are created using serialization library such as PortocolBuffer and Thrift:

     (1).
 Add/delete required field.